tomas-fryza/avr-course/labs/05-adc/README.md

 3. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/05-adc/main.c) to `LAB5-ADC > src > main.c` source file.

-4. Use your favorite file manager and copy `timer`, `gpio`, and `lcd` libraries from the previous lab to the proper location within the `LAB5-ADC` project.
-The final structure should be as:
+4. Use your favorite file manager and copy `timer`, `gpio`, and `lcd` libraries from the previous lab to the proper locations within the `LAB5-ADC` project.
+The final project structure should be as:

    ```c
    ├── include